DANSE: Data-driven Non-linear State Estimation of Model-free Process in Unsupervised Learning Setup: Introduction

-The second broad approach is the data-driven one, where deep neural networks (DNNs), mainly recurrent neural networks (RNNs) are used, such as gated recurrent units (GRUs) \cite{choPropertiesNeuralMachine2014} and long short-term memory networks (LSTMs) \cite{hochreiter1997long}.
-Generally, a data-driven approach does not require explicit models, such as the Markovian relation between states.
-Also, they do not utilize an explicit measurement system.
-Approaches for state estimation using prediction error methods and RNNs were proposed in \cite{yadaiah2006neural}.
-Approximation of the unknown process and measurement noises at each time step using DNNs with measurement data inputs was explored in \cite{xu2021ekfnet}.
-The use of RNNs such as LSTMs for learning the parameters of the underlying SSM in an end-to-end, supervised manner was proposed in \cite{coskun2017long}.
-The use of LSTMs alleviated the need for linear transitions in the state, but in turn, the method required the knowledge of the true state during training.
-That means it uses supervised learning with labelled data.
 Another set of approaches involves modeling the distributions of the underlying SSM using (deep) neural networks.
 Example schemes include the class of dynamical variational autoencoders (DVAEs) \cite{girin2021dynamical, fraccaro2017disentangled, krishnan2017structured} where training is performed using approximate Bayesian inference called variational inference (VI).
 In \cite{fraccaro2017disentangled}, a variational autoencoder was used in combination with a linear Gaussian SSM, leading to the Kalman variational autoencoder (KVAE), and the overall model was trained in an unsupervised manner.
 Another VI-based approach known as deep variational Bayes filters (DVBFs) performs state estimation by inferring the process noise from the observations \cite{karl2017deep} while assuming the state obeys locally-linear transitions.
 Another approach uses ideas similar to kernel-based approaches for learning a high-dimensional state \cite{becker2019recurrent}.
-The use of VI and the complex relational structures have the disadvantages of (1) not providing closed-form Bayesian posterior of the state, owing to the black-box nature of purely data-driven methods, and (2) leading to computationally intensive training.
-If we have access to both measurements $\mathbf{y}_{1:t}$ and states $\mathbf{x}_{1:t}$ as training data, then we can directly use RNNs for state estimation by minimizing a loss based on $\mathbf{y}_{1:t}$ and $\mathbf{x}_{1:t}$.
-This is a supervised training approach using labeled data.
-We can also use sequence-to-sequence modeling methods, such as Transformers \cite{vaswani2017attention}.
-The problem is that in most of the cases, we do not have access to states $\mathbf{x}_{1:t}$, and hence such direct use of RNNs and Transformers is difficult to realize.
-Furthermore, they typically yield a point estimate and do not provide posterior distributions.
+The use of VI and the complex relational structures have the disadvantages of (1) not providing closed-form Bayesian posterior of the state, owing to the black-box nature of purely data-driven methods, and (2) leading to computationally intensive training, {involving a cascade of expectations and approximating each expectation by using Monte-Carlo approximations and the re-parameterization trick \cite{kingma2013auto}}. {Additionally in case of DVAE models such as deep Markov models (DMMs) \cite{krishnan2017structured}, the approximate posterior for the state $\mathbf{x}_t$ at time $t$ relies on the previous state $\mathbf{x}_{t-1}$ as well as future noisy measurements $\mathbf{y}_{1:\tau}$ with $\tau > t$, and is thus inherently non-causal.} {While it is possible to employ causal inference schemes, the Markovian structure of the underlying state is inherent in DVAE models.
+The optimization methods for learning require sequential sampling processes like ancestral sampling.
+Hence, the learning procedure of DVAE methods is computationally intensive and prone to approximation errors.
+In addition, the DVAE methods are mainly designed for modeling observed sequential data and are not directly designed to address the (causal) Bayesian state estimation task using a known measurement system.
+Bayesian state estimation can be visualized as a byproduct.}